 The market-wide requirements for public disclosure on costs are singularly unhelpful to investors.
 Apax has a good record on giving investors detailed information (see, for example, its detail on valuation in its Capital Markets day), but the standard auditing requirements do not fit with giving investors simple cost information.
-When we look at other companies, it is clear that they have received different advice, over time, on how they should interpret, for example, what is required to be disclosed in their KIDs (see, for example, the change in HVPE's disclosure of its costs).
+When we look at other companies, it is clear that they have received different advice, over time, on how they should interpret, for example, what is required to be disclosed in reflect its status as large, anchor investor, and are below-average, but we do not have disclosure their KIDs (see, for example, the change in HVPE's disclosure of its costs).
 The AIC excludes performance fees, which, in PE, make up the majority of costs.
 Noting those caveats, on a disclosed cost basis, at the trust level, AGA has a lower cost to investors than is the case for its peers.